Jutro (Sarajevo band): 1972: Schlagers

-By January 1972, Bregović came up with a few original songs along with a vision for a band that was still missing a singer.
-He soon approached his old Kodeksi bandmate Željko Bebek—whom he hadn't spoken to in more than a year ever since their acrimonious split in Italy—by sending a brief unsigned telegram only stating a meeting time in front of the Radio Sarajevo building at Danijela Ozme Street.
-Facing his old musical collaborator, Bregović presented the idea of a new band by saying: "let bygones be bygones and let's do something new".
-Twenty-six-year-old Bebek—who had been preparing to leave town for his mandatory army stint—still decided to take the vague and unexpected offer and record a couple of early versions of "Patim, evo, deset dana" before going away to serve in Pirot on 23 February 1972 thus effectively leaving Bregović and Arnautalić without a singer again.
+By January 1972, along with a vision for a band that was still missing a singer, Bregović had managed to come up with a few original songs.
+Next, looking for a vocalist, he approached his old Kodeksi bandmate Željko Bebek—whom he hadn't spoken to in more than a year ever since their acrimonious split in Italy—by reportedly sending a brief unsigned telegram stating only a meeting time and location, in front of the Radio Sarajevo building at Danijela Ozme Street.
+Facing his old musical collaborator, Bregović presented the idea of a new band by saying: "Let bygones be bygones and let's do something new".
+Twenty-six-year-old Bebek—who had been preparing to leave town for his mandatory army stint—still decided to take the vague and unexpected offer and record a couple of early versions of "Patim, evo, deset dana", before going away, on 23 February 1972, to serve in Pirot, thus effectively leaving Bregović and Arnautalić without a singer again.

 Around the same time, only four months into their collaboration, the duo started butting heads over Jutro's future musical direction: Arnautalić wanted them to go the route of competitive pop schlager festivals in order to get noticed, whereas Bregović thought live club shows were the way to go about building an audience.
 After much wrangling, they agreed on Travnik-born twenty-one-year-old Zlatko Hodnik (1950-2016) as the new temporary singer.
 Hodnik—the winner of the Zlatni aplauz festival for singing hopefuls—was a typical schlager festival singer, all of which Bregović detested, but Arnautalić prevailed in this instance.
 In turn, Bregović got to pick the rhythm section, bringing in his old buddy from Kodeksi and Italian days Zoran Redžić on bass as well as drummer Gordan Matrak (a fellow student at Sarajevo University's Faculty of Philosophy, which Bregović attended at the time).